Image Quality Assessment: Integrating Model-Centric and Data-Centric Approaches: Introduction

-In this paper, we take one of the first steps towards integrating model-centric and data-centric IQA approaches.
-Our main contributions are three-folds. \begin{itemize} \item We design a series of experiments to probe the overfitting and easy dataset problems of blind IQA (BIQA) in real settings. \item We describe a computational framework that integrates model-centric and data-centric IQA.
-The key idea is to augment the main quality predictor by an auxiliary computational module to score sampling-worthiness of candidate images for dataset construction. \item We provide a specific example of this framework, where we start with a ``top-performing'' BIQA model - UNIQUE \cite{zhang2021uncertainty}, and jointly train a failure predictor by learning to rank the predictions of UNIQUE.
-Our sampling-worthiness module is then the combination of the learned failure predictor and a diversity measure computed as the semantic distance between ImageNet features~\cite{Simonyan14c}.
-Experiments show that the proposed sampling-worthiness module is able to spot the diverse failures of UNIQUE in comparison to state-of-the-art deep active learning methods~\cite{pop2018deep,sener2018active,burbidge2007active}.
-These samples are ideal to be incorporated in next-generation IQA datasets. \end{itemize}
+In this paper, we take initial steps towards integrating model-centric and data-centric IQA.
+Our main contributions are threefold.

+\begin{itemize} \item We design a series of experiments to probe computationally the overfitting problem and the easy dataset problem of blind IQA (BIQA) in real settings.

+\item We describe a computational framework that integrates model-centric and data-centric IQA.
+The key idea is to augment the (main) quality predictor with an auxiliary computational module to score the sampling-worthiness of candidate images for dataset construction.

+\item We provide a specific example of this framework, where we start with a (fixed) ``top-performing'' BIQA model, and train a failure predictor by learning to rank its prediction errors.
+Our sampling-worthiness module is the weighted combination of the learned failure predictor and a diversity measure computed as the semantic distance between deep content-aware features~\cite{Simonyan14c}.
+Experiments show that the proposed sampling-worthiness module is able to spot diverse failures of existing BIQA models in comparison to several deep active learning methods~\cite{pop2018deep,sener2018active,burbidge2007active, RDwu2019}.
+These samples are indeed worthy of being incorporated into next-generation IQA datasets. \end{itemize}